 About This Drug

 Thiotepa is used to treat cancer.
-This drug is given intravenously (IV).
+This drug is given in the vein (IV).

 Possible Side Effects

-- Darkening or bronzing of skin.
-This is usually temporary and will fade when treatment is completed.
+- Darkening of the skin or nails.
+This is often temporary and will fade when treatment is done.

 - Decreased appetite